How to create an email retention policy

 Allowing legal to view the policy at this stage means you can present a unified front to the board.
 It also allows you to evaluate the options you have laid out, and remove any of the amendments legal have made that will drastically increase the price.

 Given the number of different regulatory bodies and how they affect organisations, every business is likely to have an individual email retention policy.
-Following these best practice tips will help you to create a policy which is effective, sensible and which you can enforce.
+Following these best practice tips will help you to create a policy that is effective, sensible and which you can enforce.